Guide for Authors

 Original Research Articles should report the results of original research.
 The materials should not have been previously published elsewhere, except in a preliminary form, and should not occupy more than 12 Journal pages (approximately 24 manuscript pages).

 Invited Reviews, by invitation from the Editorial Board only, are expected to cover current issues falling within the scope of the journal.
-All reviews will be subject to the same peer review process as applies for original papers.
+All reviews will be subjected to the same peer review process as applies to original papers.
 They should not occupy more than 12 Journal pages.

 Short Communication is a concise but complete description of a limited investigation, which will not be included in a later paper.
 Short Communications may be submitted to the journal as such, or may result from a request to condense a regular paper, during the peer review process.
-They should not occupy more than 5 journal pages including figures, tables and references.
+They should not occupy more than 5 journal pages including figures, tables and references (approximately 10 manuscript pages).

 Technical Note is a report on a new method, technique or procedure falling within the scope of Journal of Livestock Science and Technologies.
 It may involve a new algorithm, computer program (e.g., for statistical analysis or simulation), or testing method for example.
 The Technical Note should be used for information that cannot be adequately incorporated into an Original Research Article, but is of sufficient value to be brought to the attention of the readers of Journal of Livestock Science and Technologies.
 The note should describe the nature of the new method, technique or procedure and clarify how it differs from those currently in use.
 It should not occupy more than 5 Journal pages.